-The Department of Health has statewide responsibility for pharmacy ownership under the Pharmacy Business Ownership Act 2001 (PBOA).
-We require documentary evidence that any proposed ownership complies with the requirements of the legislation by completing and returning to us, a Pharmacy Ownership Notification (PDF 120 kB).
+Queensland Health has statewide responsibility for pharmacy ownership under the Pharmacy Business Ownership Act 2001 (PBOA).
+We require documentary evidence that any proposed ownership or change in ownership particulars complies with the requirements of the legislation.
+The 'approved' change of ownership notification forms for these changes are:

 Please note it is not our role to provide legal and accounting advice regarding permissible structures under the PBOA.

-The following provides guidance on how pharmacy ownership structures will be assessed by us:
+The following provides guidance on how pharmacy ownership notifications will be assessed by us:

-- a pharmacist must not have a beneficial interest in more than five pharmacy businesses at the same time.
-A pharmacist has a beneficial interest in a pharmacy business:
+- A pharmacist must not have a beneficial interest in more than five pharmacy businesses at teh same time.
+Section 139H provides that a pharmacist has a beneficial interest in a pharmacy business:

-- if the pharmacist owns the pharmacy business (as per above)
+- If the pharmacist owns the pharmacy business (as per above), or

 - if the pharmacist is a director of, or shareholder in, a corporation that owns the pharmacy business.

-- the PBOA does not limit the ownership of a pharmacy business as a trustee, provided all other provisions in the PBOA are met.
-This includes the requirement that a corporation may not hold shares in a corporation that owns a pharmacy business.
+- The PBOA does not prohibit the ownership of a pharmacy business by a trustee, provided all other relevant requirements in the PBOA are met.

 - Individual (not corporate) shareholders may hold shares as a trustee in the corporation that owns the pharmacy business.

 - A trust is not a legal entity and accordingly cannot own property in its own right.
 A pharmacy business may be owned by a person or a company as trustee for beneficiaries.